Space launch market competition: History

 and India's ISRO—also financed the indigenous development of their own national designs.

 Communications satellites were the principal non-government market after the 1970s.
 Although launch competition in the early years after 2010 occurred only in and among global commercial launch providers, the US market for military launches began to experience multi-provider competition in 2015, as the US government began to move away from their previous monopoly arrangement with United Launch Alliance (ULA) for military launches.
 By 2018, the ULA monopoly on US national security space launch had evaporated.

 By mid-2017, the results of this multi-year competitive pressure on commercially bid launch prices was being observed in the actual number of launches achieved.
 With frequent recovery of first-stage boosters by SpaceX, expendable missions had become a rare occurrence for them.
 But the new landscape did not come without a cost.
 Many space launch providers are expending capital to develop new lower-cost reusable spaceflight technologies.
 SpaceX alone had expended about US$1 billion by 2017 in order to develop the capability to reuse orbital class boosters on a subsequent flight.

 By 2021, the monopoly previously held by nation states to be the only entities to fund, train, and send astronauts for human space exploration was ending as the first mission with exclusively private citizens—Inspiration4—was launched in September 2021.
 The rocket and capsule for the flight, the training, and the funding are all provided by private entities outside of the traditional NASA process that had held the US monopoly since the early 1960s.

 1970s and 1980s: Commercial satellites emerge

 Non-military commercial satellites began to be launched in volume in the 1970s and 1980s.
 Launch services were supplied exclusively with launch vehicles developed originally for various Cold War military programs, with their attendant cost structures.

-SpaceNews journalist Peter B. De Selding has asserted that French government leadership, and the Arianespace consortium "all but invented the commercial launch business in the 1980s" principally "by ignoring U.S. government assurances that the reusable U.S. space shuttle would make expendable launch vehicles like Ariane obsolete."
+SpaceNews journalist Peter B. de Selding asserted that French government leadership, and the Arianespace consortium "all but invented the commercial launch business in the 1980s" principally "by ignoring U.S. government assurances that the reusable U.S. space shuttle would make expendable launch vehicles like Ariane obsolete."